Information Technology Solutions

 You can give RRC Polytech permission to move your mobile number from any carrier to the RRC Polytech account.
 If your device is on contract, you are responsible for any buyout charges on your final invoice.
 Once processed, the mobile number will become the property of RRC.

 If you leave the College, you can retain your number if it is not a general use number for the College or published in association with the College.
-Please see the Employees leaving the corporate cellular plan section or contact the Telecommunications Coordinator for more information.
+Please open the Employees leaving the corporate cellular plan section for more information or create a support ticket at College cell phone.

 ← Back to top of page